D0M1N8RRRR/Minimap/README.md

 ## controlls
 ctrl + e = enabling and disabling the minimap ctrl + q = chaning corners
+M = opens the big map or what ever you want to call it wasd and arrowkeys = makes you move around in the big map z and x = to zoom in and out

 and i might add places of the map just as cs2